the-guitarman/club_homepage/README.md

 ## License

+This project has a dual license.

-Everything may break everytime.
-Therefore this package is licensed under the **LGPL 3.0**.
+This package is licensed under the **LGPL 3.0**.
 Do whatever you want with it, but please give improvements and bugfixes back so everyone can benefit.

+For commercial usage please contact me at first.

+*Note:* Everything may break at every time.

 ## ToDos